worker-tools/worker-tools.github.io/_tools/html.md

 # THIS FILE WAS COPIED FROM worker-tools/html/README.md!
 DO NOT MODIFY DIRECTLY!
 layout: page
 description: >
-  HTML templating and streaming response library for Service Worker-like runtimes such as Cloudflare Workers.
+  HTML templating and streaming response library for Worker Runtimes such as Cloudflare Workers.
 ---

 # Worker HTML

-[HTML templating](#html-templating) and [streaming response](#streaming-responses) library for Service Worker-like runtimes such as Cloudflare Workers.
+[HTML templating](#html-templating) and [streaming response](#streaming-responses) library for [Worker Runtimes](https://workers.js.org) such as Cloudflare Workers.

 <noscript></noscript>
 * Table of Contents